TritonDataCenter/rfd/rfd/0035/README.md

 ### Breaking down Spans

-This document assumes that we want Zipkin-like spans where we've got the client and server portions for an individual request as part of the same span.
+When this work was started, we assumed that we'd want Zipkin-like spans where we've got the client and server portions for an individual request as part of the same span.
 OpenTracing seems to guide implementers toward instead treating the components that occur on separate systems as separate spans.
 The difference here would be:

-Current Description:
+Zipkin-style:

 ```
  TRACE X